 Our relationships can be impacted by anxiety and/or can feed into it.
 Feelings and emotions have evolved as a signalling system that provides feedback.
 Learning to recognise and value and you feel is an important part of healing.
 Together we can work on your interpersonal difficulties, assertive communication and setting healthy boundaries.

 There are different kinds of trauma.
 Acute trauma can arise from a single overwhelming event.
 Chronic trauma can arise from an ongoing harmful situation such as domestic violence.
-Complex trauma can result from the accumulation of enduring harmful overwhelming circumstances that may not be related, for example family illness, bullying, family breakdown, hostile neighbourhood.
+Complex trauma can result from the accumulation of enduring harmful and overwhelming circumstances that may not be related, for example family illness, bullying, family breakdown, hostile neighbourhood.
+Complex trauma can leave an imprint on our development and often correlates with a reduced tolerance to stress, increased emotional reactivity, attachment difficulties and typically manifest as anxiety, unhealthy or ineffective coping mechanisms, limiting beliefs, poor boundaries, shame and low self-worth, self-harm or suicidality.
+However many trauma survivors are unaware of it and live relatively well adjusted lives.

-We will explore the type of trauma you have experienced and the specific trauma responses that you have developed.
+We will explore the specific trauma responses that you have developed.
 Trauma is an important part of your story and your making.
 Making sense of what happened is equally important as releasing the trapped emotions.
 I'll make sure that you don't repeat the same, doing too much, too fast, too soon.
 I will support while you come to terms with the past, at your own pace and in a safe way.

 If you have any questions, please contact me now on +44 (0)207 183 3878.